 A May 21, 2016, Navy blog post about the ship's christening states that "LPD-27 will be the third Navy ship named Portland, honoring both the Oregon seaport and Maine's largest city."
-That statement is not correct, as the Navy confirms that LPD-27 is named solely for Portland, OR.
-101 A July 5, 2017, Navy News Service report states correctly that "LPD 27 is named for the city of Portland, Oregon, and follows the World War II heavy cruiser CA 33 and the amphibious ship LSD 37 as the third U.S. Navy ship to bear the name Portland."
-LPD-27 is scheduled to be commissioned in Portland, OR, on April 21, 2018.
+That statement is not correct, as the Navy confirmed that LPD-27 is named solely for Portland, OR.
+A July 5, 2017, Navy News Service report stated correctly that "LPD 27 is named for the city of Portland, Oregon, and follows the World War II heavy cruiser CA 33 and the amphibious ship LSD 37 as the third U.S. Navy ship to bear the name Portland."
+LPD-27 was commissioned into service on December 14, 2017.